Skip to content

 All applications are scored against the School of Medicine's detailed selection criteria, which are published here.

+See policy document for information on contextualisation.
 For details of University policy, please click here.

 Interviews normally last 20 minutes.
 By prior arrangement, applicants can choose to have a bilingual interview conducted in the Welsh and English languages.